-Durango, Colorado is home to thousands of hiking trails.
-Below are some suggested Durango hiking trails as well as a few tips before you leave on your hiking trip.
+Hiking in Durango offers visitors the opportunity to explore the mountains and nature of southwest Colorado.
+Durango, Colorado is home to thousands of hiking trails weaving through the San Juan Mountains of Colorado.
+Below are some of the best Durango hikes as well as a few hiking tips before you leave on your hiking trip.

 - Bring along at least two liters of fluids.
 Do not drink water from wilderness sources.